muhammad-fiaz/Data-Structures-and-Algorithms-Solutions/README.md

 - **Wide Coverage:** Solutions to diverse coding problems from Geeks for Geeks, LeetCode, and HackerRank.
 - **Core Concepts:** In-depth implementation of essential data structures (arrays, linked lists, trees, graphs) and algorithms (sorting, searching, optimization).
 - **Organized Structure:** Problems are categorized for easy navigation, enabling quick access to specific DSA topics.
-- **Detailed Explanation:** Each solution is accompanied by a detailed explanation of the approach, implementation, and time/space complexity.
+- **Detailed Explanation:** A detailed explanation of the approach, implementation, and time/space complexity accompanies each solution.
-- **Implementation:** All solutions can be compiled and run locally using cmake, allowing for easy testing and modification.
+- **Implementation:** All solutions can be compiled and run locally using CMake, allowing easy testing and modification.

 ## License